 The Difference Between Amish and Mennonite

-Well, both groups actually stem from the same Christian movement during the European Protestant Reformation.
+Both groups actually stem from the same Christian movement during the European Protestant Reformation.
 These Christians were called Anabaptists and they sought to return to a simplicity of faith and practice based on the Bible.
 The Anabaptists also stressed the importance that belief must result in practice, and that idea still holds true today for both the Amish and Mennonite communities.

-The split between the two groups started with a gentleman named Jacob Amann who believed that sinning resulting in excommunication should result in a more serious punishment (now known as “shunning”) then what the Mennonite community currently followed.
+The split between the two groups started with a gentleman named Jacob Amann who believed that sinning resulting in excommunication should result in a more serious punishment (now known as “shunning”) than what the Mennonite community currently followed.
 Amann’s beliefs attracted a large group of followers who came to be known as the Amish.

+What is the difference between Amish and Mennonite beliefs?
 Today, the greatest differences between the Amish and Mennonites stem mainly from practices rather than beliefs.
 Amish groups tend to shy away from technology and involvement with the greater world, by dressing “plain” and using scooters and buggies for transportation.
-The Mennonites have embraced some of the world’s technologies and stress the importance of missionary work, helping to spread their faith to over fifty countries around the world.
+The Mennonites have embraced some of the world’s technologies.
+Unlike the Amish, Mennonites can use motorized vehicles as well as electricity and telephones in their homes.